CompIsle/ES-U15-A2/doc/Documentation.md

 ![A screenshot of a computer](img/Aspose.Words.9b6c2a1d-d6d7-4575-b52f-5a11b6f9e456.003.png)

 The client requested that I include an online application form for job applications.
 Having an online application form improves accessibility, improves user experience, and enables methodical data collecting.
 It makes the hiring process easier for both the employer and candidates, which improves recruitment efficiency.
+This application has no back-end and will therefore not save or send any forms after they have been submitted and is purely for visual purposes at the moment.

 ![A screen shot of a computer](img/Aspose.Words.9b6c2a1d-d6d7-4575-b52f-5a11b6f9e456.004.png)